Vomiting in dogs and cats

-- Vomiting that won’t stop even though the dog or cat has nothing left in their stomach and they are vomiting yellow bile.
+- Vomiting that won’t stop even though the dog or cat has nothing left in their stomach, and/or they are vomiting yellow bile.

-If the animal is showing signs they are in pain or distress and that includes heavy panting.
+- The animal is showing signs they are in pain or distress and that includes heavy panting.

 - They have blood in their vomit or stool.